Summer Updates & Travel Plans

 However, the wait time is still uncertain, as during the pandemic the appointments were on hold for almost 9 months, and they are still trying to catch up on all pending applications.

-In case you have additional questions about your specific immigration or bankruptcy case, do not hesitate to call us at (855) 502-0555 to schedule your free consultation.
+In case you have additional questions about your specific immigration case, do not hesitate to call us at (855) 502-0555 to schedule your free consultation.
 Don’t forget that you can follow us on our social networks FacebookTikTokInstagram, and YouTube.

 Frecuently Asked Questions About Travel Plans